Updated: Oct 26, 2022

 Do you want to Edcamp GCC?
 Click here to register!

-Tinker Lounge - We will be bringing back our tinker lounge where participants get hands-on experience with new and emerging tech tools to use in the classroom.
+Tinker Lounge - We will bring back our tinker lounge, where participants get hands-on experience with new and emerging tech tools to use in the classroom.
 These tools are demonstrated by mini-experts (lead learner volunteers) who demonstrate the tool and how to use it in the classroom.

-Edtech poster walk - Check out posters created by preservice teachers all about Edtech tools that you can use in your classroom.
-Network, learn, and add to your teacher techy tool belt!
+Edtech poster walk - Check out posters created by preservice teachers about Edtech tools you can use in your classroom.
+Network, learn, and add to your teacher's techy tool belt!

-SWAG - We also love to shower our attendees with strategies, techniques, and of course SWAG!
+SWAG - We also love to shower our attendees with strategies, techniques, and SWAG!

-Learning never stops! - Learning starts with our welcome session with an ignite talk and welcome message all the way through sessions and lunch.
+Learning never stops! - Learning starts with our welcome session with an ignite talk and welcome message through sessions and lunch.
 During lunch, we have an edtech resource smackdown where anyone can share a tech tool or strategy.

 High energy - we bring the energy to this learning experience!
-Our volunteers bring a smile to your face and make sure that are enjoying your learning experience!
+Our volunteers bring a smile to your face and ensure you are enjoying your learning experience!